NanoComp/meep/doc/docs/Python_User_Interface.md

 **`vertices` [list of `Vector3`]**
 —
 The vertices that make up the prism.
 They must lie in a plane that's perpendicular to the `axis`.
-Note that infinite (`mp.inf`) prism lengths are not supported.
+Note that infinite prism lengths (with `height` of `mp.inf`) are not supported.
 To simulate infinite geometry, just extend the edge of the prism a little past the cell.

 **`height` [`number`]**
 —